danielpetterson/down-quilt-designer/README.md

 # DownQuiltDesigner
-An MYOG friendly Dash app for quilt calculations
+An MYOG friendly Streamlit app for quilt calculations